AlessioNar/Rops/README.md

 - search_patents: searches for patents within the EPO dataset.
 At present it allows to retrieve only the docdb code of the patents matching those criterias.
 However, I am encountering issues with the parse_search_biblio that should allow to parse the bibliographic infromation.
 - get_query: builds a query to search the EPO datasets based on various criteria.
 See documentation for more information

+In the next months I plan on adding a function to retrieve the Inpadoc family, and patent equivalents through the corresponding endpoints.

 ## Authentication process
 Accessing the OPS API requires applying for an account to obtain the consumer key and the consumer secret key.
 In order to register for the service, register at